 - Fail to prepare, prepare to fail

-Allow enough time to revise all material in the exam – most candidates need 3 or 4 months to be able to cover everything sufficiently well to pass the exam.
+Allow enough time to revise all material in the exam – most candidates need at least 3 or 4 months to be able to cover everything sufficiently well to pass the exam – those with a busy rotation or home life may need longer – 6 months+.
 A common finding amongst candidates that failed the exam is that they had not realised how long it would take to prepare, and did not have enough time to complete their revision.
 The curriculum is large and covers a broad range of topics – try to have a systematic approach to allow you to cover all the important topics adequately.
 The RCGP has produced an AKT topic review which details the key areas and subjects covered in the exam.
 The MPS has produced a more concise checklist of key topics that frequently feature in the exam as part of their free MRCGP Study Guide.

 - Focus on the clinical domain

 Aim to spend the majority of your revision focusing on the clinical domain – this makes up 80% of the marks and questions (160 questions).
 Someone who scored very poorly in this area (under 60%) would usually fail the exam – even with 100% in the other domains.
 Overall, a poor score in this domain is the most common cause of failure in the AKT exam.
 This domain also takes the longest amount of time to cover as the bulk of the curriculum is focused on clinical topics.
 Questions from the clinical domain can include those relating to making a diagnosis, ordering and interpreting tests, disease factors and risks, and management.
 It is important to have a good knowledge of key guidelines – NICE, SIGN, BTS etc. for common and important disease areas as they are frequently tested.